-We are happy to report that home prices have seen steady gains over the last few years.
-But bear in mind these are not the same bubble-era price gains that lead up to the Great Recession of 2007-2008.
-As interest rates have maintained their historic lows, each successive year has brought encouraging signs of market improvement: supply is down, demand is up, and as a result, prices are on the rise.
+We are happy to report that home prices have seen incremental annual gains over the last 10+ years.
+But bear in mind these are not the same bubble-era price gains that led up to the financial crisis that brought about the Great Recession of 2007 – 2008.
+While interest rates have increased, mortgage rates are still relatively attractive and borrowing requirements have eased.
+Each successive year has brought encouraging signs of market improvement: supply is down, demand is up, and as a result, prices are on the rise.
 We believe these conditions set the stage for a market equilibrium that has not been realized in many years.
 It’s important to reiterate how much better we fared than other parts of the country (which only emphasizes just how desirable the Hudson Valley remains).
 But let’s not get ahead of ourselves.
 It’s still critical to price aggressively.
 And we believe value should always exceed price no matter the market conditions for maximum selling price.
 Yes, there has been market appreciation but selling in this market still requires professional guidance and realistic expectations.
 Our expertise can ensure you achieve the highest realistic selling price in this “goldilocks” real estate market.

 To make the most of your sale: